National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 While it is a handy complement to the Enclave, do focus on the N3C products: The N3C concept set library and the concept set editor.
 The Enclave builds its own OMOP vocabulary releases from downloading the vocabulary tables from ATHENA.

-Because of these limitations, also **_do beware_** that ATLAS “record counts” (the number of patients with data expressing the given concept id) are _not_ linked to N3C and do not represent the counts or distribution of concept ids within the Enclave.
+Because of these limitations, also **_do beware_** that ATLAS "record counts" (the number of patients with data expressing the given concept id) are _not_ linked to N3C and do not represent the counts or distribution of concept ids within the Enclave.

 ### Concept Set Metadata

 Intention, Limitations, and Provenance comprise concept set metadata.

 **_Intention_** communicates in sentences more than the name can.
-For instance, is the concept set intended to be “broad,” and sensitive, to capture as many cases as possible, leaving to downstream analysts to winnow the set of patients down?
-Or is it “narrow,” and specific?
-Is it meant to be definitional (these codes “mean” diabetes”) or indicative (the codes tell me that you have diabetes, e.g., “retinopathy due to diabetes mellitus”; the codes suggest chronic lung disease, e.g., “infertility due to cystic fibrosis”).
-“Intention” can also indicate whether the concept set has clinical manifestations or not (e.g., “Sickle Cell” indicates a genetic condition, but unclear if it’s homozygous or heterozygous, the former being clinical and the latter often not).
+For instance, is the concept set intended to be "broad", and sensitive, to capture as many cases as possible, leaving to downstream analysts to winnow the set of patients down?
+Or is it "narrow", and specific?
+Is it meant to be definitional (these codes "mean" diabetes) or indicative (the codes tell me that you have diabetes, e.g., "retinopathy due to diabetes mellitus"; the codes suggest chronic lung disease, e.g., "infertility due to cystic fibrosis").
+"Intention" can also indicate whether the concept set has clinical manifestations or not (e.g., "Sickle Cell" indicates a genetic condition, but unclear if it’s homozygous or heterozygous, the former being clinical and the latter often not).
 It is true that a later analyst will look through the list of codes, but having an explicit intention helps that analyst screen potential concept sets.

 **_Limitations_** communicates edge cases and caveats to the analyst.
-“Issues” communicates performance with the Enclave data.
+"Issues" communicates performance with the Enclave data.
 This performance could include the number of codes contributing the majority of the data (e.g., from Term Usage) or the distribution of values across sites, in the case of lab tests.

 **_Provenance_** communicates how the concept set was assembled.
 It should include any authorities consulted (the literature, the Value Set Authority Center, the domain team members, etc.) and a sense of what modifications, if any, were made from that authoritative beginning.
-(Of note, “ATLAS” is not an authoritative beginning, unless there is annotation on the ATLAS site of the authoritative source for that specific concept set.)
+(Of note, "ATLAS" is not an authoritative beginning, unless there is annotation on the ATLAS site of the authoritative source for that specific concept set.)

 The work on concept sets does not take place in a vacuum.
 It is assumed that you are part of a project team, which has the following Subject Matter Expertise (SME): Research/Clinical, Vocabulary, Informatics, and Statistical/Analytic.